NativeScript/docs-v7/tutorial/chapter-1.md

 ## 1.2: Start your app

 With the NativeScript CLI installed, it's time to start building your app.
-Normally, you would [use the `tns create` command to create an empty NativeScript application](https://github.com/NativeScript/NativeScript-cli#create-project).
-For this guide, we've scaffolded out a boilerplate project to act as a starting point for [Groceries](https://github.com/NativeScript/sample-Groceries).
+Normally, you would use the `tns create` command to create an empty NativeScript application.
+For this guide however, we've scaffolded out a boilerplate project to act as a starting point for [Groceries](https://github.com/NativeScript/sample-Groceries).

 <h4 class="exercise-start">
     <b>Exercise</b>: Get the Groceries starting point